DefinitelyNotDevan/BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cA4MnJ2BhBE" title="Bluestamp Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-- My second milestone saw me creating a controller to controll my car.
+- My second milestone saw me creating a controller to control my car.
-- The way this will work is using an accelerometer, bluetooth chip, and arduino micro to communicate with my arduino uno connected to my car.
+- The way this will work is by using an accelerometer, Bluetooth chip, and Arduino micro to communicate with my Arduino Uno connected to my car.
 - I have not fully completed the controller because I have not added an accelerometer
-- I struggled with pairing the two bluetooth modules as you needed one for the arduino micro and one for the arduino uno but I eventually realized that I had bad wiring and I needed to unplug certain wires in the pairing proccess for it to work.
+- I struggled with pairing the two Bluetooth modules as you needed one for the Arduino micro and one for the Arduino uno but I eventually realized that I had bad wiring and I needed to unplug certain wires in the pairing process for it to work.
-- I am suprised on how well my project is working because in the past it has taken me much longer to create my projects.
+- I am surprised at how well my project is working because in the past it has taken me much longer to create my projects.
 My final milestone will be my modifications and the accelerometer

 # First Milestone